AyeGill/personal-site/README.md

 The generator will work as long as these things exist (in fact, beyond the templates folder, the folders are not strictly necessary).

-The standard way of using this is to build the executable it with stack: `stack build`, then build the site with `stack exec site build`.
+The standard way of using this is to build the executable with stack: `stack build`, then build the site with `stack exec site build`.
+Using `stack exec site rebuild` will rebuild everything from scratch.

-The included .gitignore file will prevent .git from syncing the contents of the `pdfs/` and `images/` files, since you probably shouldn't be saving those with git.
+The included .gitignore file will prevent .git from syncing PDFs, and everything put into the `files/` directory.

 If you're using NFS to host like me, you can sync by going into `_site/` after building and doing `rsync -r . username@server:`
 (The contents of `_site/` should be in the top level folder that NFS exposes to you.)